dotlang/language/README.md

 `func opCall[T](x: array[T], index: int) -> T`

 `type ptr := int`
+- You cannot use a val ptr to change memory: `func setValue[T](var p: ptr, value: T)`
-slice is a meta-array. `type slice[T] = (length: int, start: ptr)`
+- for ptr type, val means two things: it cannot be changed and it cannot be used to change memory. slice is a meta-array. `type slice[T] = (length: int, start: ptr)`
+- Upon initial value setting, operation is handled by the compiler, without calling opCall.
+Because opCall cannot set any value for a val array.

 `func opCall[T](s: array[T], start: int, end: int) -> slice[T]`
 means: `myArray(10,20)` will return a slice while `myArray(10)` will return a single element.